-• IT/Cybersecurity
+- Risk - IT/Cybersecurity

 Mr. Giese has been Independent Lead Director since May 2020.
 Mr. Giese is a Certified Public Accountant and is a principal at Cory Giese CPA, a certified public accounting firm in Truckee, CA since 2006.
 From April 2013 to February 2019, he was principal and owner of Giese Swany, LLC, a certified public accounting firm in Incline Village, NV.
-He is also a managing member of ERP Rentals, LLC a privately held • Audit experience managing IT strategies and implementation for financial services and insurance companies.
-She is currently an advisory board member for Netskope, a cloud provider of cybersecurity services, a board member for the NorCal International Women's Forum, a member of the National Association of Corporate Directors, and a former board member of the Commonwealth Club of California, and a former advisory board member of FTV Capital, a private equity firm.
+He is also a managing member of ERP Rentals, LLC a privately held real estate investment entity.
+He also serves as a tax consultant for Asena Family Office, an international tax and advisory firm since January 2024.